 What is Spousal Maintenance?

-Spousal Maintenance is a recurring payment from one spouse to the other spouse to assist the receiving spouse in paying living expenses.
+Spousal Maintenance in Dallas, TX is a recurring payment from one spouse to the other spouse to assist the receiving spouse in paying living expenses.
 The court may order maintenance if the spouse seeking maintenance will lack sufficient property, on dissolution of the marriage, to provide for the spouse’s minimum reasonable needs.
 If the spouse from whom maintenance is sought was convicted of or received deferred adjudication for a criminal offense that constitutes an act of family violence within 2 years of the date of filing of the petition, spousal maintenance may be awarded by the Court.
 If a spouse seeking maintenance is unable to earn sufficient income to provide for that spouse’s minimum reasonable needs because of an incapacitating physical or mental disability OR is the custodian of a child OF THE MARRIAGE of any age who requires substantial care and personal supervision because of a physical or mental disability that prevents the spouse from earning sufficient income to mean the spouse’ minimum reasonable needs, spousal maintenance may be awarded.

 In order to be entitled to post divorce spousal maintenance, it must be properly pled.
 You have to ask for it.
 Spousal maintenance is not warranted unless the spouse seeking maintenance has exercised diligence in (1) earning sufficient income to provide for the spouse’s minimum reasonable needs; or (2) developing the necessary skills to provide for the spouse’s minimum reasonable needs during a period of separation and during the time the suit for dissolution of marriage is pending.